w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 WCAG 3 is being designed to:
 * **have similar core requirements as WCAG 2, with some revisions and additions**
 * provide additional requirements and guidance
-* provide a conformance model that allows more specific reporting of progress towards conformance and above minimal conformance
+* provide a conformance model that allows more specific reporting of progress towards conformance and above conformance

 We will update this page regularly as work on the WCAG 3 Draft progresses.